 Differences from the Chinese and Japanese legend of Akai Ito

 The legend is already represented differently in Japan.
 As already mentioned, instead of a rope around the ankle, in Japan it is a red thread attached to the little finger.
 THE Japanese version da Lenda shows a boy who says never to marry until the God Xia Lao Yue says that he is connected to a girl by a red thread.

-Outraged at this when he finds the girl he throws a rock at her and says he will never get married.
-The boy grows up and never falls in love until he meets a girl that he is not able to see his face and marries her, when asking why she covered her face she says it was because in childhood a boy threw a stone at her and left a scar on the eyebrow.
+Outraged by this when he finds the girl he throws a rock at her and says he will never get married.
+The boy grows up and never falls in love until he meets a girl that he is not able to see her face and marries her, when asking why she covered her face she says it was because in childhood a boy threw a stone at her and left a scar on eyebrow.

 At Chinese version a man is about to get married, God says that he is not the right person and points a baby through the red string.
 Irritated he sets fire to the baby's house and house with the wrong person and has an unhappy life.
 History repeats itself and he ends up marrying the girl who survived.

 It was from the Japanese legend that the famous promise arose Yubikiri Genman (指切り拳万).
 That famous Japanese oath, in which two people who are making a promise join their little fingers and sing:

 Yubikiri gen: Ma n uso tsuitara hari Senbon nomasu yubi kitta.